iLucasPires/minishell/README.md

 ## Mandatory part

-- [x] The executable file must be named minishell.
-- [x] You must have a Makefile which will compile the project and must contain the usual rules.
-Your Makefile must not relink.
-- [x] Your Makefile must at least contain the rules $(NAME), all, clean, fclean and re.
-- [x] The executable must not have any leaks.
-- [x] The executable must not have any undefined behavior.
-- [x] The executable must not crash.
 - [x] The executable must not quit unexpectedly (Segmentation fault, bus error, double free, etc).
 - [x] The executable must respond to the following signals: Ctrl-C, Ctrl-\ and Ctrl-D.
 - [x] You must show a prompt when waiting for a new command.
 - [x] The prompt must be displayed again each time a command has been executed completely.
 - [x] You must correctly handle the PATH and the environment (by copying and restoring the initial envp).
-- [x] You must implement the following builtins: echo, cd, setenv, unsetenv, env, exit.
+- [x] You must implement the following builtins: echo, cd, export, unset , env, exit, pwd.
 - [x] You must implement the following redirections: <, >, >>.
 - [x] You must implement the following pipes: |.